 People of all ages are strongly encouraged to practice water safety this summer.
 Before entering or being around the water, keep these five things in mind because they could save your life or the life of someone you care about.

-Alcohol and water are a deadly combo – Alcohol induces an inner ear condition (caloric labyrinthitis) that can cause you to become disoriented when underwater and not realize which way is up.
-If you jump or fall in the water you can become disoriented and swim down instead of up to safety, causing you to drown.
+- Alcohol and water are a deadly combination – Alcohol induces an inner ear condition (caloric labyrinthitis) that can cause you to become disoriented when underwater and not realize which way is up.
+If you jump or fall in the water, you can become disoriented and swim down instead of up to safety, causing you to drown.
 This can more likely happen if you have been consuming alcohol.

 Learn more water safety tips by visiting www.PleaseWearIt.com and following Please Wear It on Facebook, Instagram, and Twitter.

-USACE is one of the nation’s leading federal providers of outdoor and water-based recreation, managing more than 400 lake and river projects in 43 states and hosting some 250 million visits per year.
-With 90 percent of these recreation areas within 50 miles of metropolitan areas, they provide a diverse range of outdoor activities close to home and to people of all ages.
+USACE is one of the nation’s leading federal providers of outdoor and water-based recreation, hosting millions of visits annually to its more than 400 lake and river projects.
+It’s estimated that 90 percent of the USACE-operated recreation areas are within 50 miles of metropolitan areas, offering diverse outdoor activities for all ages close to home.
 For more information on USACE recreation sites and activities, visit www.CorpsLakes.us.